Sources of ancient Tamil history: Cave

-Pottery inscriptions
+Pottery

 Inscriptions on pottery, written in Tamil-Brahmi, have been found from about 20 archaeological sites in Tamil Nadu.
 Using methods such as stratigraphy and palaeography, these have been dated between the 2nd century BCE and 3rd century CE.
 Also found in present-day Andhra Pradesh and Sri Lanka, similar inscriptions in Tamil-Brahmi have been found outside the ancient Tamil country in Thailand and the Red Sea coast in Egypt.

 Arikamedu, the ancient port city of the Cholas, and Urayur and Puhar, their early capitals, have yielded several fragmentary pottery inscriptions, all dated to the Sangam age.
 Kodumanal, a major industrial center known for the manufacture of gems during this period, had remains of pottery with inscriptions in Tamil, Prakrit and Sinhala-Prakrit.
 Alagankulam, a thriving sea port of the early Pandyas, has yielded pottery inscriptions that mention several personal names including the name of a Chera prince.
 One of the pottery sherds contained the depiction of a large Roman ship.
 Many other ancient sites such as Kanchipuram, Karur, Korkai and Puhar have all yielded pottery with inscriptions on them.
 Outside of Tamil Nadu and Kerala, inscriptions in Tamil-Brahmi have been found in Srikakulam district in Andhra Pradesh, Jaffna in modern Sri Lanka, ancient Roman ports of Qusier al-Qadim and Berenike in Egypt.
 The 2nd century BCE potsherds found in excavations in Poonagari, Jaffna, bear Tamil inscriptions of a clan name – vēḷāṉ, related to velirs of the ancient Tamil country.
 The inscriptions at Berenike refer to a Tamil chieftain Korran.

-Other inscriptions
+Other

 The Thiruparankundram inscription found near Madurai in Tamil Nadu and dated on palaeographical grounds to the 1st century BCE, refers to a person as a householder from Eelam (Eela-kudumpikan).
 It reads: erukatur eelakutumpikan polalaiyan – "Polalaiyan, (resident of) Erukatur, the husbandman (householder) from Eelam.
 Apart from caverns and pottery, Tamil-Brahmi writings are also found in coins, seals and rings of the Sangam age.
 Many of them have been picked up from the Amaravathi river bed near Karur.
 A smaller number of inscribed objects have been picked up from the beds of other rivers like South Pennar and Vaigai.
 An oblong piece of polished stone with Tamil-Brahmi inscription has been located in a museum in the ancient port city of Khuan Luk Pat in southern Thailand.
 Based on the inscription, the object has been identified as a touchstone (uraikal) used for testing the fitness of gold.
 The inscription is dated to 3rd or 4th century.